yxd97/svpp/README.md

 This tool, `svpp`, is designed to help you mix-matching the versions of HLS and backend tools in Vitis, by providing a wrapper above the `v++` compiler.

-What does "s" stands for?
-Could be "super", "switch", "separate", ("smile", "sweet", ...);
+> What does "s" stands for?
+Could be "super", "switch", "separate", ("sweet", "smile", ...);
-there are lots of good words that starts with "s"!
+there are lots of good words that start with "s"!

 ## Dependencies
 `svpp` is fully in Python, and tested on Python 3.12.
 It should also work with older Python versions.